Ron Levy, Photographer, Writer, Tour Director, Member ASMP, NANPA

 I worked seasonally for 10 years as a Park Ranger for the NPS, USFS and USFWS on secluded islands in California, deserts in Arizona, and wild Alaska.
 Between seasons I studied jazz piano at Berklee College in Boston, and went on self-assigned and formal photo tours to countries on every continent, including Antarctica, Galapagos, Kenya, Sweden, India, Micronesia, etc..

 In the early 1980s.
 I operated a lodging business for about 20 years on the Kenai Peninsula, Alaska.
 My photo career also blossomed at this time.
 I had a brief stint as a stringer for Associated Press, with shots appearing in the WA Post, NY Times and most of the major papers.
-Photos and stories began appearing in magazines and corporate projects while I fulfilled assignments, received some awards in int’l contests, and had images exhibited in museums and galleries.
+Photos and articles began appearing in magazines and corporate projects while I fulfilled assignments, received awards in global competitions, and had images exhibited in museums and galleries.

 Images have been published now for 40 years by companies including National Geographic, Smithsonian, Time, Newsweek, Tierre Sauvage, Der Spiegel, and hundreds more.
 Museums include London & Ottawa Museums of Natural History, Carnegie, and Anchorage, as well as the Hollywood Director’s Guild and galleries in the US, Barcelona, Italy and China, Images have been used in billboards, murals at West Point Military Academy, NBC, PBS, documentaries, etc.